intel-iot-devkit/how-to-code-samples/access-control/cpp/README.md

 Connecting to MQTT server...
 MQTT message published: { d: { value: '2016-04-21T23:57:30.559Z motion-detected'  }}
 ```

+### Running the example with the cloud server

+To run the example with the optional backend data store, you need to set the `SERVER` and `AUTH_TOKEN` environment variables.
+You can do this in Intel® System Studio as follows:

+1. From the **Run** menu, select **Run Configurations**.<br> The **Run Configurations** dialog box is displayed.
+2. Under **C/C++ Remote Application**, click **access-control**.<br> This displays the information for the application.
+3. In the **Commands to execute before application** field, add the environment variables so it looks like this, except using the server and authentication token that correspond to your own setup:<br>

+        chmod 755 /tmp/access-control; export SERVER="http://intel-examples.azurewebsites.net/logger/access-control"; export AUTH_TOKEN="YOURTOKEN"

+4. Click **Apply** to save your new environment variables.

 ## Regenerating the HTML and CSS